MEDIUM PEEL : FOR BEAUTIFUL SKIN

 photo age start peeling

-Skin preparation is mandatory prior to the procedure—it enhances and evens out the penetration of the peeling agent and helps prevent potential post-peel pigment rebound.
+Skin preparation is mandatory before the procedure, as it improves and makes the penetration of the peel more even, and prevents possible post-peel pigment rebound.

-To ensure both the effectiveness and safety of the treatment, certain precautions must be observed.
+In order to guarantee the effectiveness and safety of the treatment, therefore, certain precautions must be followed.

-• Avoid sun exposure : one month before the session, it is essential to avoid prolonged sun exposure and to apply a high-protection sunscreen daily.
+• Avoid the sun : one month before the session, it is essential to avoid any prolonged sun exposure and to apply a high-protection sunscreen.

-• Skin preconditioning : apply a glycolic acid–based cream every evening for three weeks before the session, and discontinue all exfoliating products or procedures (such as waxing, scrubs, or laser treatments) during those three weeks.
+• Skin preparation : apply a glycolic acid-based cream in the evening for three weeks before the session, and stop using any exfoliating products or performing any exfoliating actions (hair removal, scrubs, or laser treatments) during those three weeks.

 Precautions after a medium peel